 Initiated by the English Department in 1975, required summer reading has long been a tradition at The Prairie School.
-The Department believes that reading and learning should end neither in June nor with the curriculum, and strongly encourages students to take advantage of the time to read literature of their choosing-above and beyond what is required for school.
-No matter the grade, required and independent reading helps students practice and improve their reading, writing, and critical thinking skills.
+The Department believes that reading and learning should end neither in June nor with the curriculum.
+We strongly encourage students to take advantage of the time to read books of their choosing-above and beyond what is required for school.
+No matter a student's grade level, required and independent reading helps students practice and improve their reading, writing, and critical thinking skills.